Yuriy Nikiforov: Coaching career

 After retiring, he became a coach, following his former PSV teammate Dmitri Khokhlov as an assistant to FC Kuban Krasnodar and FC Dynamo Moscow in the Russian Premier League.

 On 12 August 2022, he was hired as an assistant to Valeri Karpin in the Russia national football team.

 Personal life

 Nikiforov's older brother, Oleksandr, was also a footballer.
-He too represented Chornomorets (four different spells), and coincided with Yuri from 1989–90.
+He too represented Chornomorets (four different spells), and coincided with Yuri from 1989 to 1990.